The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Invertibility of layer potentials. Layer potential representations of solutions

 \begin{corollary} Assume that $L$ is an elliptic operator with $t$-independent coefficients, and that $L$ and $L^*$ satisfy the De Giorgi-Nash-Moser condition.

-If \eqref{Rp} is well-posed in $\repm$ for $L$ for some $1<p<2+\eps$ with the solution represented by means of layer potentials then \eqref{Dp'} is well-posed in $\repm$ for $L^*$, with the solution represented by means of layer potentials, that is, assertion (c) implies (d) in Theorem~\ref{t1.11}.
+If \eqref{Rp} is solvable in $\repm$ for $L$ for some $1<p<2+\eps$ with the solution represented by means of compatible layer potentials then \eqref{Dp'} is solvable in $\repm$ for $L^*$, with the solution represented by means of compatible layer potentials, that is, assertion (c) implies (d) in Theorem~\ref{t1.11}.
 An analogous statement holds for $L^*$. \end{corollary}